The Saratoga Museum

 The Museum is open year round.

 Summer Hours: Memorial Day - Labor Day, Monday through Friday 11am-6pm, Saturday & Sunday 12pm-4pm.
 Appointments for tours are available to members.
 Please check the Events page for any special times.

-Off Season Hours: 10am to 2pm and by appointment for research.
+Off Season Hours: 1pm to 5pm and by appointment for research or field trips.